 AAPI Restorative Justice Network

 Introduction to Restorative Justice -Training for Emerging AAPI Practitioners

-Who: This training is for Bay Area AAPI-identified community workers, educators, therapists, social workers and/or community-based service providers working directly with AAPI communities who are new to RJ.
-Open to anyone interested in deepening their understanding and practice of RJ so that they can become RJ practitioners to offer non-caceral RJ interventions, opportunities to repair harm and provide community care from this framework.
+This training was open to Bay Area AAPI-identified community workers, educators, therapists, social workers and/or community-based service providers working directly with AAPI communities who were new to RJ.
+It was open to anyone interested in deepening their understanding and practice of RJ so that they can become RJ practitioners to offer non-caceral RJ interventions, opportunities to repair harm and provide community care from this framework.

+AAPI Restorative Justice Network